Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 **Q: Why isn't my background shape working?**
 A: The `shape` parameter only works when you specify a background color using the `bg` parameter.
 With transparent backgrounds, the shape is ignored.

+**Q: Can I use text with any icon?**
+A: Yes!
+The text feature works with all available icons.
+Simply add the `text` parameter with your desired text.

+**Q: How do I encode special characters in text?**
+A: Use URL encoding for special characters.
+For example, spaces become `%20`, and special symbols should be properly encoded.

+**Q: What's the difference between horizontal and vertical text alignment?**
+A: Horizontal alignment places text beside the icon (great for inline layouts), while vertical alignment places text below the icon (great for stacked layouts).

 ---